 Charging Principles

 The Secretary of State has established a charging framework for HS1 under the Rail Regulations 2016.
 The charges to be paid by the TOCs operating their railway services on HS1 are calculated and charged in accordance with such charging framework.
-London St. Pancras Highspeed has reviewed the charging structure in 2021-2022 and as part of the PR 2024 process, and concludes that the charging structure is compliant with the Rail Regulations 2016.
-The ORR's CP4 Final Determination confirmed that the charging structure is consistent with the Regulations.
+The Infrastructure Manager has reviewed the charging structure in 2021-2022 and as part of the PR 2024 process, and concludes that the charging structure is compliant with the Rail Regulations 2016.1F The ORR’s CP4 Final Determination confirmed that the Infrastructure Manager’s charging structure is consistent with the Regulations.2F

 The Infrastructure Manager reserves the right to require the Applicant to provide credit protection for the benefit of the Infrastructure Manager.
 This may be by way of:

-Advance payments to reduce and anticipate future obligations to pay infrastructure charges; or
+advance payments to reduce and anticipate future obligations to pay infrastructure charges; or

-Contractual arrangements by which a financial institution such as a bank commits to ensure that such payments are effected once they are due.
+contractual arrangements by which a financial institution such as a bank commits to ensure that such payments are effected once they are due.

 The Infrastructure Manager may request this where the TOCs credit rating suggests that it may have difficulties in effecting regular payments for infrastructure charges.
 Any such requests will be based on credit ratings not older than two years.